A tale of two goalkeepers as Liverpool crash out of the Champions League | Goal.com

 Adrian is not Alisson, he’s his deputy.
 He has been an able one too, for the most part.

 He looked crestfallen at the end, and no wonder.
-He is a good character, and has had some wonderful moments this season.
+He is a good character, a popular member of the squad, and he has had some wonderful moments this season.

 "We will not blame him for a second," the manager Jurgen Klopp said after.
 "He didn't want to do that, and he saved us in so many moments when he was there."